dtonhofer/sudoku_solver_in_java/README.md

 # Sudoku Solver in Java

-A simple Sudoku Solver (for order-3 problems i.e. 9x9 boards) in standard Java 16.
+A simple Sudoku Solver (for order-3 problems i.e. 9x9 boards) in standard Java.

-[JUnit Jupiter](https://junit.org/junit5/docs/current/user-guide/) is used as testing framework for (minimal) testing.
+[JUnit Jupiter](https://junit.org/junit5/docs/current/user-guide/) is used as testing framework for (quite minimal) testing.

 This was written to test the idea of "Constraint Solving" and "Constraint Propagation" on a simple problem.